 Lone Worker Alarm System for the workplace

-Lone worker safety systems like a duress alarm (or worker alarm) must be in pace to ensure lone working staff are monitored when on home or community visits.
+Lone worker safety systems like a duress alarm (worker alarm or worker safety alarm) must be in pace to ensure lone working staff are monitored when on home or community visits.

 A duress alarm allows an employer to have the reassurance knowing that their staff are safe while working alone or out in the community and should a worker require emergency assistance help is available to them at the press of a button 24/7.

 Lone Workers Safety Monitoring

 MePACS duress alarms offer a 24/7 monitored response service, which is ideal for lone workers, people working in the community, are isolated or work at night.
-It’s a fully monitored service responded to by trained professionals based in Australia, so you can be assured that when assistance is required, you get the right help to your team quickly.
+It’s a fully monitored service responded to by trained professionals based in Australia, so you can be assured that when assistance is required, you get the right help to your team quickly to ensure lone worker safety is maintained.

 In the event of an accident, violence, assault, fire or even medical emergency for you or a client, once the alarm is pressed MePACS will contact you within 2 minutes to find out what help you need and contact either a manager, security team or 000.